manassaloi/manassaloi.github.io/_posts/2020-06-24-good-report-bad-report.markdown

 11. A good report makes their manager look better than they are.
 A bad report causes constant worry and puts their managers on defense instead of offense.
 12. A good report stands up for what they believe in.
 They are not scared to speak up.
 A bad report does not have a backbone, constantly gossips, and plays the victim.
 13. A good report learns from their mistakes, takes feedback well, and follows up on the feedback.
 A bad report focuses on the criticism part and not the learning opportunity from mistakes.
 14. A good report creates tremendous leverage for their manager.
-A bad report is a rent seeker.
+A bad report is a rent seeker and fails the [keeper test](https://jobs.netflix.com/culture).

 Stay up to date with my latest posts/tweets here: [@manas_saloi](http://twitter.com/manas_saloi)